Suite 5, Northpark Hospital, 135 Plenty Road, Bundoora VIC 3083Phone: 03 9466 8822

 Concerned About Your Macular Health?

-Contact Northern Eye Consultants to arrange a consultation with one of our retinal specialists.
+Contact Northern Eye Consultants to arrange a consultation.
 A referral from your GP or optometrist is required.